-Attached is the multifamily guidance that is being proposed by the Multifamily Working Group.
-The purpose of this guidance was to augment RESNET's Mortgage Industry National Standards (Standard) technical guidelines for HERS and other rating services provided in the multifamily sector and to define "multifamily" as needed to apply this guidance.
+The purpose of these guidelines is to augment RESNET's Mortgage Industry National Standards (Standard) technical guidelines for HERS and other rating services provided in the multifamily sector and to define "multifamily" as needed to apply this guidance.

 Although the Standard currently only applies to "existing or proposed, site-constructed or manufactured, single- and multi-family residential buildings three stories or less in height excepting hotels and motels", Raters, Energy Efficiency Program Sponsors and national green building programs that support energy efficiency in mid and high rise multifamily buildings will benefit from guidelines that consistently cover the entire multifamily sector.